Skim Persaraan Kebangsaan

 TAP and SCP schemes will be maintained for Members who made decision to defer participation to SPK.
 These schemes will be replaced with SPK once all TAP/SCP members has converted to SPK.

-No, those who are currently under uniform personnel are excluded from SPK.
-However, should you be employed after your service and receives your pension, it is mandatory that your new Employer register you under SPK in order for you to receive SPK benefits.
+However, should you be employed after your service and receive your pension, your new employer must register you under SPK.
+In this case, you will be eligible to receive SPK benefits from that employment onward.

 SPK Contribution

-Employee (you) Contribute 8.5% per month of your salary into your Member Account
+Employee (you) Contribute 8.5% per month of your basic salary into your Member Account

 Employer Contribute according to the prescribed rate into Retirement Account